esteinig/netview/TUTORIAL.md

 ######Data
 ---

 The data used for this tutorial is from our initial analysis of 83 pearl oysters from Aru Islands, Bali and West Papua.
-The data file can be found at Dryad or loaded via the data function in R. This is a fairly small data set and calculations for larger graphs can take longer.
-For our purposes though, the oyster data can demonstrate
+The data files can be found at Dryad or loaded via the data function in R. For our purposes, the oyster data demonstrates the basic workflow of NetView R.

 [*Pinctada maxima*](http://dx.doi.org/10.5061/dryad.p3b3f), n = 83, genotyped at 999 SNPs after QC with PLINK v1.07: